Dog kennel and cattery businesses have a range of insurance options that are worth considering.

 How do I get insurance for a boarding kennel or cattery?

-Most pet business insurance companies offer home boarding, kennel and cattery insurance.
+Most pet business insurance companies offer home boarding, cattery and dog kennel insurance.

 To get a quote you may need to speak to someone on the phone to give them details of your business.
-You’ll need to have information about the size of your business (employees, turnover, number of pets you’ll be looking after) and the levels of insurance you want to hand.
+You’ll need to supply information about the size of your business (employees, turnover, number of pets you’ll be looking after) and the levels of insurance you want.